w3c/wai-curricula/intro.md

   * Knowledge of WCAG, ATAG, UAAG, and WAI-ARIA and their relevance for accessibility
   * Knowledge of how they are developed and their adoption by businesses internationally
   * Understanding the terms Perceivable, Operable, Understandable, and Robust (POUR)
-  * Awareness of different design and development guidelines, and examples for each
+  * Awareness of different design and development requirements, and examples for each
   * Ability to carry out preliminary evaluation of simple web pages for accessibility

 ### Prerequisites for learners